jaredmcgrath/LikeCompiler/Documentation.md

 ## Choose

 Choose statement was implemented by renaming `CaseStmt` rule to `ChooseStmt` rule and `CaseAlternative` rule to `ChooseAlternative` rule.
-In the `Block` rule, `'case'` was replaced with `'choose'`.
-The only notable change to the structure of `ChooseAlternative` was `Statement` became a `Block`. `ChoostStmt` was revised to reflect the changes in the syntax structure of case -> choose.
-The optional default `else` case was also added after `sCaseEnd` is emitted.
+In the `Block` rule, PT Pascal's `'case'` was replaced with Like's `'choose'`.
+The only notable change to the structure of `ChooseAlternative` was `Statement` became a `Block`. `ChooseStmt` was revised to reflect the changes in the syntax structure of case -> choose.
+That is, each `ChooseAlternative` is preceded by a `when`, and there must be at least one `ChooseAlternative` in a `ChooseStmt`.
+The optional default `else` case was also added after `sCaseEnd` is emitted in the `ChooseStmt` rule.

 ## Repeat While